goderich/dissertation/dissertation.md

 There are several ways to help us determine the third-to-last vowel in these words.
 We can use both internal and external evidence: internal evidence comes from female register words in Matu'uwal or other dialects (the gender register system is explained in @sec:gender-register), and external evidence may come from Seediq or from PAn reconstructions (see also @sec:external-evidence-phono).

 Here we have internal evidence in the form of female register forms in Matu'uwal: *luhuŋ* 'mortar' and *guquh* 'banana' (both forms are also found in Squliq and Skikun).
 Both these forms point to a /u/ phoneme in the initial syllable, and based on how the gender register morphology operates (most of the time using right-anchored infixes), we can generally assume the vowel in the initial syllable to remain unchanged.
 For the numeral 'five', we can look to the related word 'fifty' for evidence: Proto-Atayal \*maɹimal > Plngawan *maɹimal*, Matu'uwal and Matu'aw *maymal*.
-The numeral fifty shows the vowel /i/ following /ɹ/ in Plngawan, so we can expect the numeral five to share the same vowel, since the two forms share the same root and differ only in affixation.
+The numeral 'fifty' shows the vowel /i/ following /ɹ/ in Plngawan, so we can expect the numeral 'five' to share the same vowel, since the two forms share the same root and differ only in affixation.

 External evidence corroborates internal evidence here.
 The female register form *luhuŋ* 'mortar' is descended directly from PAn \*Nusuŋ.
-The numeral five has a cognate is Seediq *rima*, which comes from PAn \*lima.^[The numerals 2-5 in Atayal were formed using a process very similar to that of male register derivation, and so have additional segments on the right edge or near it.]
+The numeral 'five' has a cognate in Seediq *rima*, which comes from PAn \*lima.^[The numerals 2-5 in Atayal were formed using a process very similar to that of male register derivation, and so have additional segments on the right edge or near it.]
 The vowel in \*guhiluq cannot be supported by internal or external evidence, but is reconstructed here because it follows the same pattern.

 In the correspondence set in @tbl:diff-vowels-ml-i-pl-mw-a, Matu'uwal has the vowel /i/ where Plngawan and Matu'aw have /a/.
 These words are disyllabic in Matu'uwal and Plngawan, but were originally trisyllabic in Proto-Atayal (and Matu'aw retained the three-syllable structure).
 The penultimate vowel in all these words was \*ə, which was regularly deleted in Matu'uwal and Plngawan in this position.